jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

 ### 115 Judge may appoint independent counsel to assist
 (1) For the purposes of considering an application for a witness anonymity order under section 112, the Judge may appoint an independent counsel to assist the Judge and, without limiting the directions the Judge may give, the Judge may direct the independent counsel to—
-  (a) inquire into the matters referred to in section 112(4)(a) and (b) and any other matters the Judge thinks relevant; and (b) report the counsel's findings to the Judge.
+  (a) inquire into the matters referred to in section 112(4)(a) and (b) and any other matters the Judge thinks relevant; and (b) report the counsel’s findings to the Judge.
-(2) The party who applied for the witness anonymity order must make available to the independent counsel all information relating to the proceeding that is in the party's possession.
+(2) The party who applied for the witness anonymity order must make available to the independent counsel all information relating to the proceeding that is in the party’s possession.
 (3) Fees for professional services provided by counsel appointed under this section, and reasonable expenses incurred,— (a) may be determined in accordance with regulations made under section 201; and (b) are payable from money appropriated by Parliament for the purpose.